yext/search-ui-react/etc/answers-react-components.api.md

 // @public
 export type RenderEntityPreviews = (autocompleteLoading: boolean, verticalResultsArray: VerticalResults_2[], onSubmit: (value: string, _index: number, itemData?: FocusedItemData) => void) => JSX.Element;

+// Warning: (ae-unresolved-link) The @link reference could not be resolved: This type of declaration is not supported yet by the resolver
+//
 // @public
 function ResponsiveDivider(props: ResponsiveDividerProps): JSX.Element;

+// Warning: (ae-unresolved-link) The @link reference could not be resolved: This type of declaration is not supported yet by the resolver
+//
 // @public
 type ResponsiveDividerProps = {
     mobileBreakpoint?: number;